Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 	<tr>
 		<td>params</td>
 		<td>GeometryParams</td>
-		<td>The parameters for a geometry, as an Embedded GeometryParams object, an ArrayBufferViewa GeometryReference object, or a SharedResourceReference object.</td>
+		<td>The parameters for a geometry, as an Embedded GeometryParams object, an ArrayBufferView, a GeometryReference object, or a SharedResourceReference object.</td>
 	</tr>
 </table>